vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 #### Windows Servers and Windows Multi-session configuration requires PowerShell

 For Windows Servers and Windows Multi-session, there are additional items that you must enable by using PowerShell cmdlets.
-For Windows Server 2012R2/2016 unified MDE client, Windows Server version 1803 or newer, Windows Server 2019 or newer, and Windows 10 Enterprise Multi-Session 1909 and up, used in Windows Virtual Desktop on Azure.
+For Windows Server 2012 R2 and Windows Server 2016 unified client, Windows Server version 1803 or newer, Windows Server 2019 or newer, and Windows 10 Enterprise Multi-Session 1909 and up, used in Windows Virtual Desktop on Azure.

 1. Set-MpPreference -EnableNetworkProtection Enabled

 1. Set-MpPreference -AllowNetworkProtectionOnWinServer 1

 1. Set-MpPreference -AllowNetworkProtectionDownLevel 1

 1. Set-MpPreference -AllowDatagramProcessingOnWinServer 1

 > [!NOTE]
-> In some cases, depending on your infrastructure, volume of traffic, and other conditions, **Set-MpPreference -AllowDatagramProcessingOnWinServer 1** can have an effect on network performance.
+> In some cases, depending on your infrastructure, volume of traffic, and other conditions, `Set-MpPreference -AllowDatagramProcessingOnWinServer 1` can have an effect on network performance.

 ## Network protection troubleshooting